 Articles published December 6, 2018 by Mike Rice

 So, why the drastic difference in hours spent on the job?
-Our ancestors knew how to use their resources and time to worker smarter but not necessarily harder.
+It’s possible that our ancestors knew how to use their resources and time to work smarter but not necessarily harder.

 Research from Adobe’s Behance platform, an online portfolio that showcases creative work, found that "placing importance on hours and physical presence over action and results leads to a culture of inefficiency (and anxiety)."

 Adobe also explains how physical presence can affect daily work duties.